spiral-project/daybed-cloud-share/README.rst

 The encrypted file-sharing
 ++++++++++++++++++++++++++

-The owner has a key-pair (oPub, oPriv)
+A participant DH key-pair (dhPub, dhPriv)
 Each a participant has a key-pair (pPub, pPriv).
 A document has a secret-key: dKey

 The document is encrypted with dKey: dCrypt.
-The dKey is encrypted for each participant with: DH(oPriv, pPub): pdKeyCrypt.
+The dKey is encrypted for each participant with: DH(dhPriv, dhPub): pdKeyCrypt.
-The dKey is decrypted by a participant with: DH(oPub, pPriv): dKey
+The dKey is decrypted by a participant with: DH(dhPub, pPriv): dKey

 Then the document is decrypted by the participant with dKey.